Kuchaman City: Feudal Manor of Kuchaman

 Raja Thakur Raghunath Singh of Maroth, born in 1610 AD as the second son of Thakur Sanwal Das, was awarded 112 villages of Maroth and 19 villages of Sambhar by Mughal emperor Shah Jahan of Delhi.
 In 1715 AD, Raja Raghunath Singh Maroth's suzerainty took place on the Kuchaman fort.
-He married five wives and had issue, two sons.
-Thakur Kishor Singh and Kunwar Roop Singh.
-Thakur Kishor singh of Maroth, married Thakurani Hadiji, and had son Thakur Zalim Singh.
+He married five wives and had two sons, Thakur Kishor Singh and Kunwar Roop Singh.
+Thakur Kishor Singh of Maroth married Thakurani Hadiji and had a son, Thakur Zalim Singh.